Antesser/image_downloader/Readme.md

 This will start the FastAPI server on http://localhost:7329.

 To upload images, open Swagger at http://localhost:7329/docs and use /file_ops/upload_multiple_files/ handler.
-You can include multiple images in the request, you can also specify the first_threshold and second_threshold parameters to customize the Canny edge detection filter, BGR2GRAY color will apply automatically.
+You can include multiple images in the request, you can also specify the first_threshold and second_threshold parameters as integers to customize the Canny edge detection filter, BGR2GRAY color will apply automatically.
+In return you'll receive JSONResponse with errors/additional information about request.

-To get a filtered image open handler file_ops/get_image/ with the file_name parameter set to the name of the image you want to get # without file type, for example:
+To get a filtered image open handler file_ops/get_image/ with the file_name parameter set to the name of the image you want to get **without** file type, for example:

-uploading image was Пикачу.jpeg, in order to get the image you shoul use just Пикачу
+> uploading image was Пикачу.jpeg, in order to get the image you shoul use just Пикачу

-If the filtered image is not yet available, the server will return a JSON response indicating that the filtered image is being processed.
+If the filtered image is not yet available, the server will return a JSONResponse indicating that the filtered image is being processed.
 You can then wait a few moments and try again.